EricRobertCampbell/mathsy-coding/ideas.md

 - Limit n -> infty of polynomials: showing how the non-leading terms go to zero
 - Solving the brachistochrone problem in segments
 - Slope fields generator
+- Monte Carlo calculate pi
+- That thing Alan Turing worked on with the spots and whatnot

 ## Coding
 - Python unit tests with `unittest`